12 Annoying Things Movies Always Get Wrong About Real Life

 Warner Bros TV/Bright/Kauffman/Crane Pro/Kobal/Shutterstock

 If a scene takes place in someone’s office, work is rarely being done.
 The characters are planning pranks, planning to quit, planning to takeover the company, planning how to get their work done—but they’re never actually doing their jobs.
 And this trait isn’t just found in movies.
 How Ross, Rachel, and company could spend so much time at Central Perk without getting fired, I’ll never know.
+While we’re on the subject of Friends, see which Friends season-ending moment made our list of the most shocking TV cliffhangers ever.

 Addressing other people

 How often do you say someone’s name during a conversation?
 Possibly once at the beginning when you greet each other and maybe once at the end, right?
 You may just make eye contact, start talking, and then say, “Alright, see ya.”
 But if you’re talking to Ashley in a movie, you need to let Ashley know that you’re here for her if she ever needs anything, Ashley, and that she is going to survive this breakup because you know what, Ashley?
 She is one tough cookie, Ashley is, and her friends love her, Ashley.
 OK?
 OK.
 Bye, Ashley.
+Speaking of movie dialogue, do you know how to correctly recite these famous movie quotes everyone gets wrong?

 People reacting to explosions